mofus/CocoaAsyncSocket/README.markdown

 CocoaAsyncSocket provides easy-to-use and powerful asynchronous socket libraries for Mac and iOS.
 The classes are described below.

+## Fork Info
+This fork timestamps messages as soon as they are received and forwards this information to the delegate.
+Currently only working on this for GCDAsyncUdpSocket.

 ## TCP

 **GCDAsyncSocket** and **AsyncSocket** are TCP/IP socket networking libraries.
 Here are the key features available in both: